netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 and per any link between any border routers (link may be internal or external to an AS).

-That means, if we compare multiple paths, we can see where they overlap and what the hardware characteristics of the overlapping parts are.
+If we compare multiple paths, we can see where they overlap and what the hardware characteristics of the overlapping parts are.